The term Electronic commerce

-Most electronic commerce sites are online stores which have at least the following elements at the front-office level:
+Most electronic commerce sites are online stores that have at least the following elements at the front-office level: an online electronic catalog

-- An online electronic catalog listing all products for sale, their price and sometimes their availability (product in stock or number of days before delivery);
+listing all products for sale, their price, and sometimes their availability (product in stock or number of days before delivery); a search engine

-- A search engine which makes it possible to easily locate a product via search criteria (brand, price range, key word, etc.);
+, which makes it possible to easily locate a product via search criteria (brand, price range, key word, etc.); a virtual caddy

-- A virtual caddy system (sometimes called virtual cart): This is the heart of the e-commerce system.
-The virtual caddy makes it possible to trace the purchases of the client along the way and modify the quantities for each reference;
+), which is the heart of the e-commerce system as it makes it possible to trace the purchases of the client along the way and modify the quantities for each reference; secure online payment

-- Secure online payment (accounting) is often ensured by a trusted third party (a bank) via a secure transaction;
+) is often ensured by a trusted third party (i.e. a bank) via a secure

-- An order tracking system, which allows tracking of order processing and sometimes provides information on pickup of the package by the shipper.
+system, which allows for the tracking of order processing and, sometimes, provides information on the pickup of the package by the shipper.

 A back office system allows the online dealer to organize its offerings online, modify prices, add or remove product references, as well as manage and handle client orders.